I am a parent, futurist, and technologist. My career has spanned the birth of personal computers to the rise of cloud computing.

 Have the kids help you make a meal.
 Measuring ingredients teaches math skills, and the cooking process gives you a chance to explain things like how stoves work (heat transfers to the pan) and how boiling water works.
 At the same time, you'll be arming your kids with a skill they will need for the rest of their lives.

-The gift of cooking and knowing how to cook is one that will benefit your entire house.
+The gift of knowing how to cook is one that will benefit your entire house.
 I taught my kids how to cook at an early age.
 My wife and I were the primary cooks in the house until our daughter turned 13.
 Now, my wife and I only have to cook when we want to cook!

 3. Figure out How to Block a Radio Signal